OnsenUI/OnsenUI/CONTRIBUTING.md

    - `git checkout production && git merge master && git push`
  - Tag production with the version number, and push
    - e.g. `git tag 2.10.2 && git push --tags`
- - Run the release script
+ - Build Onsen UI
-   - `cd scripts && ./dist-release.sh`
+   - `npm install && npm run build`
-   - This script builds Onsen UI to get it ready for release, which involves pulling the `OnsenUI-dist` repo.
-Once the script has finished, the built files, ready for release, will be located in the `OnsenUI-dist` folder.
-The `OnsenUI-dist` repository will also have been automatically tagged with the new version and pushed.
+   - This installs the dependencies and builds Onsen UI.
  - Publish to npm.
-This will also cause the Bower package to be updated.
-   - `cd ../OnsenUI-dist && npm publish`
+   - `npm publish`

 Then, on GitHub, create new releases for `OnsenUI` and `OnsenUI-dist`.
  - On the New Release pages (linked below), _tag version_ and _Release title_ should both be the version number (e.g. `2.10.2`).
 Under _Describe this release_, copy the section for this release from `CHANGELOG.md`.
 Click _Publish Release_.